-Lancaster DA cites Libre's breeder
+Lancaster DA cites breeder for alleged neglect of Libre

 An Amish farmer who allegedly neglected Libre — the formerly emaciated, mange-ravaged Boston terrier — has admitted to leaving the puppy in a kennel, where he thought Libre would die, according to the Lancaster County District Attorney's Office.

 Benjamin S. Stoltzfus, 33, of Conowingo Road in Quarryville, is facing a summary citation, which was the maximum allowable punishment under state law, the DA's office noted in a news release.

 At a news conference Thursday, District Attorney Craig Stedman announced his office filed the citation because Libre suffered severe physical distress because of lack of care.